Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

 The parent and child process structure is useful for modelling the disaggregation of processes.
 To see this, we assume the stocks and flows of any parent process can be expressed as a linear combination of its constituent child processes.
 Under this parent and child process framework, multiple levels of disaggregation of processes can be reduced to just two levels (the set of parent processes and the set of child processes), which greatly simplifies modelling of the MFA system.
-Furthermore, Bayesian modelling only needs to be conducted on the child processes, as the posterior samples on stocks or flows of parent processes can be obtained by simply summing the posterior samples of the constituent child processes.
 A simple example illustrating the parent and child process framework can be found in the supplementary information.